-NIRCA
+NIRCA MkII

-The Near Infrared Readout Controller ASIC (NIRCA) has been developed for infrared detectors in Earth Observation and Astronomy [RD02].
+The Near Infrared Readout Controller ASIC (NIRCA MkII) has been developed for infrared detectors in Earth Observation and Astronomy [RD02].
 The ASIC provides a single-chip solution for reading out analog signals from focal plane arrays (FPAs).
 FPAs typically comprise compound semiconductors hybridized onto a readout integrated circuit (ROIC) having one or more analog outputs.
-The NIRCA amplifies and digitizes up to 16 analog signals and provides the clocked and timed signals as well as bias voltages needed for operating the FPAs.
-The figure illustrates the NIRCA in CQFP208 with a block diagram and interfaces.
+The NIRCA MkII amplifies and digitizes up to 16 analog signals and provides the clocked and timed signals as well as bias voltages needed for operating the FPAs.
+The figure illustrates the NIRCA MkII in CQFP208 with a block diagram and interfaces.
 The ASIC features 16 video channels, each consisting of a programmable gain amplifier (PGA) and a pipeline analog-to-digital converter (ADC).
 The ADCs have a 16-bit resolution with sampling speeds up to 12 Msps.
-NIRCA accommodates a variety of analog signals by allowing input offset adjustment and providing eight gain options for PGAs.
+NIRCA MkII accommodates a variety of analog signals by allowing input offset adjustment and providing eight gain options for PGAs.
 In the basic configuration the ASIC can handle input ranges from ±0.25 V to ±2 V differentially, or 0.5V to 3.3V pseudo-differentially.
 Fine-tuning of gain and offset is performed digitally, and digitized sensor data is transmitted on nine 480-Mbps high-speed serial LVDS channels.
 The ASIC includes a digital interface (DIN/DOUT) for controlling the ROIC, as well as analog reference voltages (AOUT) for biasing the sensor.
-Programming NIRCA is possible via an SPI interface.
+Programming NIRCA MkII is possible via an SPI interface.
 Once a program has been loaded into the internal ECC RAM, the sequencer can execute a variety of tasks, including ADC sampling control, configuration, waveform generation, and control of both analog and digital modules.
-NIRCA uses the design against radiation effects (DARE), making it suitable for use in both space and terrestrial applications at ambient temperatures ranging between -40°C and +85°C [RD03].
+NIRCA MkII uses the design against radiation effects (DARE), making it suitable for use in both space and terrestrial applications at ambient temperatures ranging between -40°C and +85°C [RD03].

-Board-Level Electronics with NIRCA
+Board-Level Electronics with NIRCA MkII

-The figure illustrates the board-level electronics (left) and a test image acquired with all 16 analog inputs (right).
-The setup illustrates how an FPA can be connected via a flex-cable.
-Other solutions are possible, too, and are up to the users.
-The board-level electronics has standard double-row pin headers that allow one to connect to a FPA located in a separate enclosure, possibly cooled and with optics.
-The test image shown here did not use any FPA.
-We acquired the test image using a 3.112-kHz sine wave of $2.2-V{pp}$ and 800-mV offset from a function generator.
-The signal was connected to 8 odd-number video inputs and the inverted signal was connected to the other 8 even-number inputs.
+The figure illustrates the board-level electronics (left) and a test image acquired with all 16-analog inputs (right).
+The setup only illustrates how an FPA can be connected via a flex-cable - the test image did not use any FPA.
+We acquired the test image using a 3.112-kHz sine wave of 2.2-V{pp} and 800-mV offset connected to 8 odd-number video inputs and the inverted sine wave connected to the other 8 even-number inputs.
 For this measurement we grounded the negative differential input and only applied signal to the positive differential input.
 The video data was transmitted to a computer via two cables using 2 Camera Links (not shown).
-We used the frame gabber Radient eV-CL by Zebra Technologies Corp.
+We used a suitable frame grabber located in the computer.